 We have multiple longstanding grievance mechanisms whereby employees and suppliers can report violations of PSI's policies.
-As described in both our Code of Business Conduct and Ethics and Whistleblower Policy, we maintain a whistleblower hotline for any complaints from employees as well as investors and individuals who may have knowledge of a potential violation or other issues with our Company.
+As described in both our Code of Business Conduct and Ethics and Whistleblower Policy, we maintain a whistleblower hotline for any complaints from employees, suppliers, customers and shareholders who may have knowledge of a potential violation or other issues with our Company.